cuzy-app/menu-manager/docs/README.md

 ## Pricing

-This module is free, but is the result of a lot of work for the design and maintenance over time.
+This module is free, but the result of a lot of work for design and maintenance over time.

 If it's useful to you, please consider [making a donation](https://www.cuzy.app/checkout/donate/) or [participating in the code](https://github.com/cuzy-app/humhub-modules-auth-keycloak).
 Thanks!